 Wind energy continues to see strong growth, solid performance, and low prices in the U.S., according to a report released by the U.S. Department of Energy and prepared by Lawrence Berkeley National Laboratory.
-With prices averaging below 2 cents per kilowatt-hour (kWh) for newly built projects, the cost of wind is well below its grid-system, health, and climate benefits.
+With levelized costs of just over $30 per megawatt-hour (MWh) for newly built projects, the cost of wind is well below its grid-system, health, and climate benefits.